 The measured pressure range is from 0 to 11.7 MPa.
 Two sensors, PB624 and PB627 placed in the top block (C4) showed an increase in pressure with about 1.5 MPa when the drainage of the tunnel was closed.
-Two sensors in block C3 and C4 are measuring pressures between 1.7 - 2.4 MPa at the end of this measuring period.
-One sensor placed in block C1 (PB601) is measuring a pressure of about 7 MPa at the end of this measuring period.
+Two sensors in block C3 and C4 are measuring pressures between 1.0-1.5 MPa at the end of this measuring period.
+A drop in pressure of about 1 MPa was observed at the end of this measuring period.
+This is probably caused by activities at the dismantling of the outer plug One sensor placed in block C1 (PB601) is measuring a pressure of about 7 MPa at the end of this measuring period.

-Three sensors placed in Block R1 and R2, PB603, PB606 and PB607, showed an increase in pressure up to the point where the power to the canister was reduced to ~1500 W when a drop in the measured pressures was observed.
-The sensor recorded another drop in pressure when the power was reduced to ~1250 W at around day 1840.
-The three sensors are measuring a pressure of about 11 MPa at the end of this measuring period.
+Three sensors placed in Block R1 and R2, PB603, PB606 and PB607, showed an increase in pressure up to the point where the power to the canister was reduced to \sim 1,500 W when a drop in the measured pressures was observed.
+The sensor recorded another drop in pressure when the power was reduced to \sim 1,250 W at around day 1,840.
+The three sensors are measuring a pressure of about 10.5 MPa at the end of this measuring period.